 Very popular in German cooking and in other Northern and Eastern European countries, caraway is labeled as a condiment plant.
 It is a great asset in the kitchen for its many different uses.
 Indeed, it is very appealing since it increases the taste of different kinds of food and makes them more digestible.

 Better yet, caraway seeds are used in the production of alcohol (kummel, Brennivin, gin, aquavit, schnaps…) and cheese (Munster), and they also impart flavor to black bread or “pumpernickel”.

-In other traditions, use of caraway seeds is part of cooking practices where they season cabbage, red beet, carrots, mushrooms, gulash, sauerkraut, tunisian harissa hot sauce, certain sweets and pastries and potatoes.
+In other traditions, use of caraway seeds is part of cooking practices where they season cabbage, red beet, carrot, mushroom, gulash, sauerkraut, tunisian harissa hot sauce, certain sweets and pastries and potato.